Scholarships and Grants

 The Business Dean's Scholars Program is open to students of Commerce, Information Systems, Management, Property and Real Estate, Sport Management and Sport Development to recognise, reward and nurture high achieving students admitted to a business degree in the Faculty of Business and Law.

-Student with the requisite GMAT/GRE score can receive a scholarship, offering a 20% reduction on course fees for the Master of Business Administration.
+the Deakin MBA.
+The scholarship offers a 20% reduction on course fees for the Master of Business Administration.

 The Future Leaders Scholarships are offered as a tuition fee reduction based on an annual full-time enrolment of 8 credit points.
 High achieving international students can received up to $3,000 per year.
 More information on the Future Leaders Scholarships for international students

 Deakin University is committed to providing educational opportunities for capable students who might not otherwise enjoy the benefits that flow from access to higher education.
 In support of this initiative the Faculty of Business and Law is offering grants to financially assist students commencing an undergraduate degree through our Faculty on the Melbourne Burwood Campus, the Geelong Waterfront Campus, Warrnambool Campus or cloud (online), previously known as off-campus.